bbatsov/batsov.com/_posts/2022-06-09-modern-emacs-redux.md

 I've noticed that the people in the second and the third group have a very different idea about what needs to be modernized.
-The second group cares mostly about improvements to Emacs's internals (make it faster, better handling of long lines, better garbage collector, fix some bugs, etc), while the third group mostly wants Emacs to offer defaults and behaviors more aligned with what they consider to be "modern editors".
+The second group cares mostly about improvements to Emacs's internals (make it faster, better handling of long lines, more robust syntax highlighting, better garbage collector, fix some bugs, etc)[^3], while the third group mostly wants Emacs to offer defaults and behaviors more aligned with what they consider to be "modern editors".